 Range will be open for practice at 8:00 A. M., Monday, August 18, 1924.
-Competitors are requested to report prior to 1:00 P. M., Tuesday August 19, 1924.
+Competitors are requested to report prior to 1:00 P. M., Tuesday August

 Regimental Commanders are requested to furnish this office with a list of the officers and men of their command giving name, rank, company or troop and Station who are qualified to participate in this try-out.
 Contestants will bring their lunch for Monday's firing.
 The evening meal will be served at the mess-hall at the Rifle Range.
 Contestants will provide themselves with rifle complete, padded coat, field glasses or telescope, micrometer, gum camphor, cleaning rod and sufficient clothing.
-Cleaning material, score books, quarters, cots, blankets, buckets, basin and mess equipment will be furnished by Quartermaster Dept.

-Elimination will be made at the discretion of Major Fred S. Hird, Chief Range Officer, and Camp Commander.
+Cleaning material, score books, quarters, cots, blankets, buckets, basin and mess equipment will be furnished by Quartermaster Dept. Elimination will be made at the discretion of Major Fred S. Hird, Chief Range Officer, and Camp Commander.
 The team will leave for Camp Perry on Sept.
-2, 1924, and leave Camp Perry, Ohlo, returning to Iowa on Oct.
+2, 1924, and leave Camp Perry, Ohio, returning to Iowa on Oct.
 3, 1924.

-The following is a list of the winners of the rifle Matches held Saturday August 16, 1924.
+The following is a list of the winners of the rifle Matches held Satur- day August 16, 1924.

 Kendall Enlisted Men's Match Score

 1. Corporal Leon Talbott, Bn.
 Hq.
 Co.
 168th Inf

-dall, Governor of Iowa.
+Prize.
+The beautiful wrist watch presented by Hon.
+N. E. Kendall, Governor of Iowa.

 2. Sgt.
-E. E. Cook, Service Troop 113th Cav182
+E. E. Cook, Service Troop 113th Cav

 3. Sgt.
 F. O. Wing, Co.
 "B" 133rd

 Company and Troop Match

 1. Bn.
 Hq.
 Co.
 2nd Bn.
 168th Inf

 2. Co.
 "A" 168th Inf

 3. Co.
 "B" 133rd Inf

 Battalion and Squadron Match

-1. lst Sq.
+1. 1st Sq.
 113th Cav

-2. lst Bn.
+2. 1st Bn.
 133rd Inf

 3. 1st Bn.
 168th Inf

 Regimental Team Match

 1. 168th Inf

-2. 113th Cav 2528
+2. 113th Cav

 3. 133rd Inf

-B y Command of Brigadier General Tinley:
+By Command of Brigadier General Tinley:

+Louis G. Lasher, Executive Officer.

-All unit commanders will have their baggage loaded and all-men in their coaches at least five minutes before the time of departure of their trains.
+All unit commanders will have their baggage loaded and all men in their coaches at least five minutes before the time of departure of their trains.
 This is essential in order that trains may leave on scheduled time in order to make connections.